Are you well? Here’s 4 wellness touchpoints for 2022.

 A healthy lifestyle begins with self-awareness.

 Do you know how to answer the question, “How are you doing?”
-It takes constant vigilance to understand how your past is affecting your present.
+How does God’s Word (the Law is a mirror) inform your self-awareness?

 Self-awareness means continually asking yourself questions like, “Why haven’t I slept well lately?
 How has that affected my mood?
 My family life?
 My work?
 My health?”
 What do you do for self-assessment?